 Keep working on your study skills.
-When you have only a limited amount of time for studying, be sure you're using that time as effectively possible you read assignments and prepare for class, organize your notes after class, and prepare for tests.
+When you have only a limited amount of time for studying, be sure you're using that time as effectively as possible as you read assignments and prepare for class, organize your notes after class, and prepare for tests.